|

 Inventory

-The Neuropsychiatric Inventory (NPI) evaluates a wider range
+The Neuropsychiatric Inventory (NPI) evaluates a wider

 of psychopathology than comparable instruments (Cummings

 et al, 1994).
-It may help distinguish
+It may help

-between different causes of dementia, records
+distinguish between different causes of

-severity and frequency separately, and takes
+dementia, records severity and frequency separately, and

-delusions; hallucinations; dysphoria; anxiety; agitation/aggression;
+delusions; hallucinations; dysphoria; anxiety;

-euphoria; disinhibition; irritability/lability; apathy;
+euphoria; disinhibition; irritability/lability;

-and aberrant motor behaviour.
-A screening strategy
+apathy; and aberrant motor behaviour.
+A

-is used to cut down the length of time the instrument
+screening strategy is used to cut down the

-takes to administer, but obviously it takes longer
+but obviously it takes longer if replies are positive.

-if replies are positive.
-It is scored from 1 to 144 and
+It is scored from 1 to 144 and severity and frequency

-The NPI has been translated into a number of languages
+translated into a number of languages

 and it is now used widely in drug trials.